asakurayoh/enormity-rulebook/extraction-runs.md

   below the Location Book (see [Countdown Track](countdown-track.md) on
   p.
 13) and place the Countdown Marker on space
   ‘9’ of the track.
-Place the Extraction Marker on the space specified by your current Course<br>
+Place the Extraction Marker on the space specified by your current Course
   **(note: in the Demo, you will find this space in the Mythos Book, in the section corresponding to your current mission)**.